james-langridge/pi-in-the-sky/README.md

 2. **Restart server** to load the keys.

-3. **In the web interface:**
+3. **Enable motion detection:**
+   - Open the camera interface at `https://[PI-IP]:8080`
-   - Open control panel
+   - Open control panel (tap chevron button)
-   - Navigate to Motion Detection section
+   - In Motion Detection section, click **"Enable"**
-   - Enable motion detection
-   - Allow push notifications when prompted
+   - Motion detection and push notifications will be configured automatically

-See [MOTION_DETECTION_SETUP.md](MOTION_DETECTION_SETUP.md) for detailed configuration.
+**Important for iOS:** Push notifications only work when the app is installed as a PWA:
+1. In Safari, navigate to `https://[PI-IP]:8080`
+2. Tap Share → "Add to Home Screen"
+3. Open the app from the home screen icon (not Safari)
+4. Only then enable motion detection for notifications to work

 ### Access the web interface